 If you have previous machining experience from a vocational high school program or industrial experience, you may qualify for advanced standing.
-Journeymen in the machine field are able to apply previous course work and experience toward an associate degree.
+Journeymen in the machine field can apply previous course work and experience toward an associate degree.

 Certificate and Degree Options